 Headquartered in Mississauga, Canada with remote salespeople across North America, Synerion sells workforce management software and technology solutions for tracking employee time and attendance, automating HR processes and absence management for businesses of all sizes.

 Synerion knew there were opportunities to sell their two major products (Agile Workforce and Enterprise Workforce) internationally because of the universal need for businesses to manage employees.
-A key challenge, however, was being discovered by different markets outside of their home country.
+A key challenge, however, was being discovered by new markets outside of their home country.
 “We’re confident in the quality and breadth of what we offer,” says Paolo Gilfillan, Director of Sales and Marketing for Synerion North America. ”Our biggest challenge is being found.”

 Synerion already had a robust Canadian online marketing strategy, which included SEO, blogging, social media channels, and Google AdWords campaigns.
 However, when they wanted to start selling internationally in 2011, Gilfillan found he needed to adjust this strategy to make it work in international markets.
 Synerion was largely focusing on inbound marketing but there was a need to ensure that once found, the information they served to their new audiences was relevant to the local market.